This directory has moved. Here’s where we’re now keeping track (and trying hard to keep things up to date).

-Politics and Prose is closed to the public, but will ship online and phone orders for free until April 15th.
-The store continues to host live author talks via webcast and it is taking its classes online.
-Read more here about ways we can shop and support the store and its employees.
+Politics and Prose is closed to the public, but is accepting online and phone orders for pickup and it continues to deliver orders by mail if that’s what you prefer.
+The store continues to host live author talks via webcast and it is offering its classes online.

-Sheffield Wine & Liquors Shoppe is opening Monday through Saturday from 10 a.m. to 7:30 p.m.
+Sheffield Wine & Liquors Shoppe is open Monday through Saturday from 10 a.m. to 7:30 p.m.

 More about Van Ness Main Street’s efforts: Gloria Garcia, the executive director, told us on March 16th: